joelchan/notenote.link/_notes/Course reading list.md

 Noble, S. (2018).
 Introduction, Algorithms of Oppression: How Search Engines Reinforce Racism (1 edition).
 New York: NYU Press.

-### Week 7: Information Ethics
+### Week 7: Information Ethics (10/18)

 Capurro, R. (1985).
 Moral issues in information science.
-Journal of Information Science, 11, 113–123. --> #interlibraryloan
+Journal of Information Science, 11, 113–123.

 Agre, P. E. (1994).
 Surveillance and capture: Two models of privacy.
-The Information Society, 10(2), 101–127. --> #interlibraryloan
+The Information Society, 10(2), 101–127.

 Christen, Kimberly.
 “Does Information Really Want to Be Free?
 Indigenous Knowledge Systems and the Question of Openness.”
 International Journal of Communication 6, no. 0 (November 30, 2012): 24.